thewca/wca-regulations/wca-regulations-2012.md

 - 4a) A scrambler applies scramble sequences to the puzzles.
 - 4b) Puzzles must be scrambled using computer-generated random scramble sequences.
   - 4b1) Generated scramble sequences must not be inspected before the competition, and must not be filtered or selected in any way by the WCA Delegate.
   - 4b2) Scramble sequences for a round must be available only to the WCA Delegate and the scramblers for the event, until the end of the round.
-Exception: Fewest Moves Solving.
+Exception: For Fewest Moves Solving, competitors receive scrambling sequences during the round (see Article E).
 - 4d) Scrambling orientation:
   - 4d1) Cube puzzles and Megaminx are scrambled with the white face (if not possible, then the lightest face) on top and the green face (if not possible, then the darkest adjacent face) on the front.
   - 4d2) Pyraminx are scrambled with the yellow face (if not possible, then the lightest face) on bottom and the green face (if not possible, then the darkest adjacent face) on the front.